NICE8x/food_insecurity_final/food_insecurity_proposal.md

-Food Insecuirty in America Proposal
+Food Insecuirty and the SNAP in America Proposal
 ================
 Caroline Andy, Vasili Fokaidis, Stella Li, and Tessa Senders 11/5/2020

-## Food Insecurity in America Proposal
+## Food Insecurity and the SNAP in America

 The motivation for this project:

 Food insecurity remains a major issue in America with around [38 million people nationwide on Supplemental Nutrition Assistance Program (SNAP) in 2019](https://www.cbpp.org/research/food-assistance/a-closer-look-at-who-benefits-from-snap-state-by-state-fact-sheets#Alabama).
 This represents about 12% of the total population.
-We are interested to look deeper into the issue of food insecurity in America and the use of SNAP to determine what areas and demographics in the US are the most affected by food insecurity and what magnitude people suffer from food insecurity.
+We are interested in looking deeper into the issue of food insecurity in America and the use of SNAP to determine what areas and demographics in the US are the most affected by food insecurity, by what magnitude people suffer from food insecurity, and how has the issue of food insecurity changed over the last ten years.

 The intended final products:

+The final products of this project will include a website and visualizations.
+Within the website, there will be information on the analysis of the data set, the findings, the motivation behind the project, information on the data set used, and more.
+Through the use of `shinyApp` and `plotly`, we will produce interactive visualizations of various variables including demographics, geographical data, and more variables regarding food insecurity in America.

 The anticipated data sources:

+We plan on using the “Map the Meal Gap” data from Feeding America from between 2009-2018 in conjunction with corresponding US Census data.
+Specifically, we plan to use US Census data regarding key demographic information aligning with our Map the Meal Gap data.

 The planned analyses / visualizations / coding challenges:

+We plan on analyzing the rate of food insecurity by state.
+We also plan on specifically comparing the issue of food insecurity across New York (New York City versus some of the rural counties in the state).
+We will create interactive maps showing the rate of food insecurity in the US and in the state of New York.

 The planned timeline:

+We plan to import and clean all of our data by November 18.
+After that we plan to create all of our summary tables and visualizations by November 29.
+We plan to create our website, screencast, and final report by December 3.